wiktorkoscielny/javascript-project-3/readme.md

-# Dino Game using JavaScript
+# Dino Game with JavaScript

 ## About
 It's simple game based on Google Chrome browser game.